hashicorp/packer/website/source/docs/builders/hyperv-vmcx.html.md

     recommended since ISO files are generally large and corruption does happen from time to time.

--   `iso_url` (string) - A URL to the ISO containing the installation image.
+-   `iso_url` (string) - A URL to the ISO or VHD containing the installation image.
 This URL can be either an HTTP URL or a file URL (or path to a file).
 If this is an HTTP URL, Packer will download iso and cache it between runs.

--   `iso_urls` (array of strings) - Multiple URLs for the ISO to download.
+-   `iso_urls` (array of strings) - Multiple URLs for the ISO or VHD to download.
 Packer will try these in order.
 If anything goes wrong attempting to download or while downloading a single URL, it will move on to the next.
     All URLs must point to the same file (same checksum).
 By default this is empty and `iso_url` is used.
 Only one of `iso_url` or `iso_urls` can be specified.